-Of course you need to be truthful on your claim.
-Lying is illegal, and could cause much bigger issues (i.e., invalidating the entire claim).
-But on the flip side, being specific and using the complete language can help you get full replacement on what you lost.
-This is what you are entitled to if you bought your policy using Young Alfred.
+Of course, you need to be truthful about your claim.
+Lying is illegal and could cause much more significant issues (i.e., invalidating the entire claim).
+But on the flip side, being specific and using the complete language can help you get a full replacement on what you lost.
+A total replacement is what you are entitled to if you bought your policy using Young Alfred.

-Now a legendary story...
-This story is about a man named James who had an unfortunate fire.
-The fire destroyed his old POS projector from the mid-90's that could stream an equally POS consumer camcorder.
-This projector was probably worth $5 at a scrap yard.
-But it did have some oddball resolution it could record at and James specified this feature on his list and strongly insisted that it be replaced with "Like Kind And Quality" (trigger words).
-It ended up costing the insurance company $65,000, because the only camera on the market that could shoot that resolution happened to be a high-end professional video camera for shooting actual movies. $65-goddam-thousand-dollars because he knew what he was entitled to, and did the research ahead of time.
+Now a legendary story.
+This story is about a man named James, who had an unfortunate fire.
+The fire destroyed his old POS projector from the mid-'90s that could stream an equally POS consumer camcorder.
+This projector was probably worth $5 at a scrapyard.
+But it did have some oddball resolution it could record at, and James specified this feature on his list and firmly insisted that it be replaced with "Like-Kind And Quality" (trigger words).
+It ended up costing the insurance company $65,000 because the only camera on the market that could shoot that resolution happened to be a high-end professional video camera for shooting actual movies. $65-goddam-thousand-dollars because he knew what he was entitled to, and did the research ahead of time.

 With that, Young Alfred recommends that you list every item.
-Even the most mundane item you can think of.
+Even the most mundane thing that crosses your mind.
 For example, if I were writing up the shower in my bathroom:

 - Designer Shower Curtain - $35

 - Matching Shower Curtain Liner for Designer Shower Curtain - $15

 - Stainless Steel Soap Dispenser for Shower - $35

 - Natural Sponge Loofah - from Whole Foods - $15